-- 4.1 All staff, including agency staff and volunteers working in the College, are responsible for the operation of this policy.
-Safeguarding young people and vulnerable adults is everyone's responsibility. - 4.2 The Designated Safeguarding Officers for the College are:
+4.1 All staff, including agency staff and volunteers working in the College, are responsible for the operation of this policy.
+Safeguarding young people and vulnerable adults is everyone's responsibility.

-Designated Protection Officer Head of Studies - Leigh Deputy Designated Protection Officer Head of Student Services Deputy Designated Protection Officer Head of Studies Pagefield Deputy Designated Protection Officer Head of Studies Parsons Walk Deputy Designated Protection Officer Head of Human Resources Deputy Designated Protection Officer LRC/Central Support Coordinator
+Designated Protection Officer Head of Studies - Leigh Deputy Designated Protection Officer Head of Studies Pagefield Deputy Designated Protection Officer Head of Studies Parsons Walk Deputy Designated Protection Officer Head of Human Resources